a-angeliev/Shoecommerce/server/README.md

 >
 > ## Edit general product information
 > To edit the whole product you should access different endpoint.
 At this endpoint you can edit general information about product like title, description, gender, price, discount, category and brand.
-> To edit product you should take first current product personal information then you need to change what you want to be changed and send the whole information again.
+> To edit product first you should take the personal infromation of current product, then you make the change and send the whole information again.
 > ### Request
 > `[PUT] '/products/product/:id'`
 > ```json